 - When we free ourselves of illusion our ability to look back to beginnings and see all phenomena as if a dream becomes apparent.
 It becomes the essence of where meditation and mindfulness (samadhi) take us.
 It is where the discipline found in structure leads us as we leave samsara behind.
 Discipline will always be the caveat that has the final say in the timing of our ultimate arrival.

 - It is often said that viewing our disposition of what we see in the mundane world begins to change as well.
 The perception we have of our own role is that all phenomena become nothing but our own reflection.
 With judgment and appearance as visual defects we do not see actual substance of mind – but when our disposition changes, we see the external world change.
 Our disposition determines our view of the world.

 26. Chapter 9 of the King of Meditation Sutra relays the many attributes of the Bodhisattvas.
 By not perceiving phenomena, they have no attachment, anger, ignorance, or wrong view.
 Meditation is not something simply to do, but who we have become as the natural extension of our presence.
 Having discipline, wisdom, knowledge, merit, and many other characteristics with our minds liberated by true knowledge.
 Problems arise when we return to the negative “I or ego”.
 When the benefit of “no I” is to be free from fear and negative emotion.
 For many Bodhisattvas, maintaining this discipline becomes the starting point for truly beginning to help others.

 - Maintaining discipline is the key to enlightenment, thereby making meditation simply the vehicle that opens us to the sky.
 It becomes how we define suchness, our ultimate connection with the universe.

 - To natural luminosity transcendent of definition of what may define us.
-To characteristics beyond description or appearances that can be describe.
-Beyond doing to being as things simply naturally occur in your presence.
+To characteristics beyond description or appearances that can be described.
+Beyond doing to being, things simply naturally occur in your presence.
 Your surroundings only the essence of nothing.